All Episodes

 She'd probably continue to veto the whole thing.

-Um Republicans in the legislature are readying bills for the governor that allow local cops to enforce federal immigration laws that prohibit local governments from funding day labor centers that help illegals and uh that extend Prop 200 provisions to include child care subsidies.
+Now, from this story from the Phoenix Business Journal on May 11th, Republicans in the legislature are readying bills for the governor that allow local cops to enforce federal immigration laws that prohibit local governments from funding day labor centers that help illegals and that extend Prop 200 provisions to include child care subsidies.

 So the Republicans in Arizona have been all over the issue.

-Republicans in Arizona have been dying to get something done, And the governor has stood in the way.
+Republicans in Arizona have been dying to get something done and the governor has stood in the way.

 The governor has vetoed it.